Napoleonic propaganda

 During his rise to power and throughout his reign, Napoleon not only benefitted from circumstance but also cultivated his own image through the use of propaganda.
-Napoleon excelled at garnering public support and capitalizing on his victories to convey a persona associated with success and heroism.
-He utilized propaganda in a wide range of media including theater, art, newspapers and bulletins to “promote the precise image he desired.”
+Napoleon excelled at garnering public support and capitalising on his victories to convey a persona associated with success and heroism.
+He utilised propaganda in a wide range of media including theatre, art, newspapers, and bulletins to "promote the precise image he desired."
 Napoleon’s bulletins from the battlefield were published in newspapers and were well read throughout the country.
 He used these publications to exaggerate his victories and spread his glorified interpretation of these successes throughout France.
+Napoleon also controlled his visual representation through commissioned artworks.
+He worked with artists such as Jacques-Louis David, whose painting Napoleon Crossing the Alps depicted him as a heroic and almost divine leader on a white horse, symbolizing power, courage, and destiny.
+This image became one of the most recognizable examples of Napoleonic propaganda.

 Medallions

-In addition to more standard methods of propaganda, such as the press, Napoleon capitalized on the popularity of medallions for his own purposes.
+In addition to more standard methods of propaganda, such as the press, Napoleon capitalised on the popularity of medallions for his own purposes.
 Specifically, Napoleon used medallions as tools to promote his desired image both before and after he became Emperor.
+The design of these medallions often borrowed from classical antiquity, featuring Roman gods, warriors, and heroic symbols.
+This Neoclassical imagery connected Napoleon’s rule to the grandeur of ancient Rome, reinforcing his authority and portraying his empire as a continuation of a glorious past.

 In the end, he commissioned more medals than Louis XV and Louis XVI combined.
-Of particular importance was Napoleon’s first set of medallions, the “Five Battles” Series, produced to commemorate his victories during the first Italian campaign.
+Of particular importance was Napoleon’s first set of medallions, the "Five Battles" Series, produced to commemorate his victories during the first Italian campaign.